Best Inexpensive Dog Food (budget picks)

 Fillers like corn, wheat, and soy do more harm than good.
 They don't agree with your dog's digestive system and can lead to pretty messy stomach problems.

 Don't be afraid to go with foods that have additional supplements.
 If your dog can't get the nutrients from the ingredients in the food, supplements are the next best thing.
-Look out for things like glucosamine, chondroitin, vitamins, and sources of omega fatty acids like salmon oil.
+Look out for things like glucosamine, chondroitin, vitamins minerals, and sources of omega fatty acids like salmon oil.
 They'll provide your dog with all the same health benefits.

 Steer Clear of Artificial Additives